dj-7khese/credentially-bi-tech-assignment/README.md

 ## 📊 Example Insight

-> 📈 **Insight:** While references are typically submitted within 2.4 days, the average review time lags behind at 97 days — highlighting a major opportunity to streamline internal approvals.
+> 📈 **Insight:** While references are typically submitted within a day, the average review time lags behind at 232 days — highlighting a major opportunity to streamline internal approvals.

 ---